pittcsc/pittcswiki/src/guides/zero-to-offer/building-your-case.md

 Here is an example checklist WaterBnb might use when evaluating you.
 It is not expected you will meet all the criteria, but in general the more you have done, the better your chances.

-Can you speak coherently about a personal project or past work experience.
+- Can you speak coherently about a personal project or past work experience.
-Can you explain a genuine reason you want to work at WaterBnb.
+- Can you explain a genuine reason you want to work at WaterBnb.
-Have you contributed to open source personal projects?
+- Have you contributed to open source personal projects?
 How impressive are the projects?
-Are you majoring in a Computer-Science related field and do you have a good GPA?
+- Are you majoring in a Computer-Science related field and do you have a good GPA?
-Have you taken challenging courses?
+- Have you taken challenging courses?
-Have you been a TA or leader of an organization at school.
+- Have you been a TA or leader of an organization at school.
 How are you involved?
-Have you worked somewhere before?
+- Have you worked somewhere else before?
 (Bonus points if it is in a field related to WaterBnb)

 ## How can I become better?